romgere/text2stl/README.md

 If the service is updated (aka. when the generated mesh changes) the test will break.

-To fix the tests, new mesh snapshots has to be generated.
-To generate the new snapshot use the command :
+~~To fix the tests, new mesh snapshots has to be generated.
+To generate the new snapshot use the command :~~

-`yarn generate:snapshot`
+~~`yarn generate:snapshot`~~

-Warning: Don't run this command to fix tests if no modifications was made on `text-maker` service (or `three` deps update) or if you don't know why you run it (generating new snapshots will generate new UUID for mesh & create new useless file diffs)
+~~Warning: Don't run this command to fix tests if no modifications was made on `text-maker` service (or `three` deps update) or if you don't know why you run it (generating new snapshots will generate new UUID for mesh & create new useless file diffs)~~

+**No longer work with node 14**

+Mesh snapshot need to be manualy updated, see console, when some mesh tests are failing...

 ### Linting